ttessier1/ArduinoSDStorage/README.md

 This basic command list allows for retreiving files, creating files and deleting files but it is a basic and naive implementation

-The windows project is best suited for windows 11 using the next gen BCrypt library for hash generation
+The windows project is best suited for windows 11 and Visual Studio 2022 using the next gen BCrypt library for hash generation